lindig/ocaml-linebreak/README.md

 `add_word` adds another word to a paragraph `par`.
-For the initial best cost we assume that the word sits on a line by itself, the rest of the line is unused and we use the breakpoint preceeding `word`.
+For the initial best cost we assume that the word sits on a line by itself, the rest of the line is unused and we use the breakpoint preceding `word`.
 The cost for this breakpoint is `minumum par`.
 From this situation we try to find a better solution by adding more (existing) words to the line.
 Searching for this better solution is done by `add'`.